JellyZhang/mit-6.824-2020/README.md

     - get node's last timestamp of receving leader's heartbeat again, check if it has changed.
     - if two timestamps are same, which means there is no heartbeat during sleeping, then start an election.
   - Leader ticker: send heartbeats to Followers and Candidates periodically.
-    - accoding to guide, heartbeats duration should be greater than 100ms.
+    - accoding to guide, heartbeats interval should be greater than 100ms.

 - Some tips:
   - Use goroutines to start RequestVote RPC call and AppendEnties RPC call makes code easy debugging.